marijnvanh/ft_IRC/README.md

 To run the server locally run the `run.py` script:
 `./run.py`

-After the server is running you can now use an IRC client of your choise to connect to localhost on port 5000.
+After the server is running you can now use an IRC client of your choice to connect to localhost on port 5000.

 ## Docker
 To run the server in a docker container follow the following steps: